BYD B series

-The BYD B series are a line of battery electric buses produced by Chinese vehicle manufacturer BYD.
+The BYD B series are a line of battery electric buses produced by the Chinese vehicle manufacturer BYD.
 It is the first bus model powered by BYD's Lithium Iron Phosphate Blade electric-batteries.
-It is available as a 10-metre single-deck (B10), a 11-metre double-deck bus (BD11), a 12-metre single-deck (B12), a 12-metre tri-axles double-deck (B12D), a 15-metre tri-axles single-deck (B15) and a 18-metre articulated bus (B18).
+It is available as a 10-metre single-deck (B10), a 11-metre double-deck bus (BD11), a 12-metre single-deck bus (B12), a 12-metre tri-axle double-deck bus (B12D), a 15-metre tri-axle single-deck (B15) and a 18-metre articulated bus (B18).

 History

 The BYD B series was launched on 29 July 2020, superseding the highly popular BYD K series.
 The bodywork was designed by Wolfgang Egger.
 According to BYD, the new bus models feature LED water lamps, USB charging ports, newer-generation wheel hub motors which are 6% more energy-efficient, as well as a lightweight aluminum frame reducing the body weight by up to 10%.